-Transfers out, fund switches and payments out, both to and in respect of members, are processed by L&G, on behalf of the Trustees.
-The promptness of processing these transactions is monitored by the Trustees through the service level performance reporting each quarter.
-The accuracy of processing these transactions is monitored by the Funds Office, which reconciles L&G's advance notice of the transactions to separate fund accounting reports.
+The staff at the ITB Pension Funds liaised with the administrator each month about the service levels to identify any systemic administration issues that might affect members interests.
+Transfers out, fund switches and payments out, both to and in respect of members, were processed by L&G, on behalf of the Trustees.
+The promptness of processing these transactions was monitored by the Trustees through the service level performance reporting each quarter.
+The accuracy of processing these transactions was monitored by the Funds Office, which reconciled L&G's advance notice of the transactions to separate fund accounting reports.

 The Trustees' review of SLA performance identified no substantive issues during the scheme year.
-The quarterly SLA review identified that service levels are adhered to for most transactions and that only 14 transfers out were paid outside the service level by 2 days on average and 4 retirement lump sum payments were paid outside the service level by 3 days on average.
-The Trustees liaise with the administrator about the results of the review each quarter so as to identify any systemic administration issues that might affect members interests.
+The quarterly SLA review identified that service levels were adhered to for most transactions.
+All contribution allocations, retirement payments, short service refunds, surrender payments, individual transfers in and investment switches were processed within service level.
+Further, that while 46% of transfers out were processed within the service level of 5 working days, 26 transfers out were paid outside the service level by an average of 4 days and also, that while 66% of lump sum retirement payments were paid within the service level, 13 retirement lump sum payments were paid outside the service level by 3 days on average.